For a simpler overview of this material (with pictures) you may want to check out our Dexter Quick Start Guide.

 Item 1 is fairly easy.
 Whenever you see a variable named State in this archive, you can be almost certain that it contains a 2-character FIPS state code.
 There may be a label associated with the variable explicitly saying something to this effect (the variable labels are displayed following the variable names separated by a dash on the drop-down Variable select list) but usually this can just be assumed.

 The hardest part is knowing what the code is for California (or whatever state you are interested in).
-These are readily available in lots of places on the web, including our Cure for the Common Codes site.
+These are readily available in lots of places on the web, including our geographic codes lookup web application.
 Another likely source, which will show you just the values and their meaning for the current dataset, can be accessed by looking at the top of the Dexter input form page to see if there is a link labeled "detailed metadata" for this dataset.
 Following that link takes you to a page that provides a good deal of information about the current dataset, including a section labeled Key variables.
 This section consists of a row of hyperlinks referring to variables within the dataset that we think will be the most likely to be needed to create filters for the dataset.
 State is almost always a key variable, at least for datasets that have data for more than 1 state.
 Clicking on the State link under Key Variables will display a page showing what values are associated with this variable for the current dataset, and even displays a count of how many times each value occurs.

 The third item, knowing "how this condition stuff works", seems to be what separates the people who will become happy Dexter users and those who will not.
 To the former group, it all seems obvious and reasonable, while to the latter it will forever remain a mystery.
 These people often hire research assistants to extract their data for them (if they are academics) or pay way too much to buy the data "prepackaged" from a commercial vendor (if they work for a company).